Mike Santana: Various feuds (2024–2025)

-On April 20, 2024, Santana made his return to Total Nonstop Action Wrestling (formerly known as Impact Wrestling) at Rebellion, defeating Steve Maclin.
+On April 20, 2024, Santana made his return to Total Nonstop Action Wrestling (TNA; formerly known as Impact Wrestling) at Rebellion, defeating Steve Maclin.
 On April 24, it was announced by TNA that Santana had signed with the promotion.
 In June, Santana began a feud with The System, after they cost Santana a chance to qualify for the TNA World Championship match at Slammiversary.
 At Slammiversary, Santana defeated Jake Something.
 Following Slammiversary, Santana focused fully on The System and get revenge for the attacks on him.
 On the August 15 episode of TNA Impact!, Santana lost to Moose.
 At Emergence, Santana teamed with The Hardys and Joe Hendry to face The System in an eight-man tag team match, in a losing effort.
 On the September 19 episode of Impact!, Santana defeated JDC in a Texas Death Match.
 Following the match, Moose attacked Santana.
 This led to a rematch between the two at Bound for Glory.
 At the event, Santana defeated Moose to end the feud.
 At Turning Point, Santana defeated Frankie Kazarian.
 At Final Resolution, Santana competed in a four-way match to determine the number-one contender for the TNA World Championship, which involved Joe Hendry, Steve Maclin, and Josh Alexander.
 However, Hendry won the match.

-Following the match, Santana began a feud with Josh Alexander, taking Alexander's headgear.
-After defeating the Northern Armory in a Gauntlet match and later getting attacked by the group, Santana defeated Alexander in an "I quit" match at Genesis to end the feud.
-Following the match, the two men shook hands and Alexander quit TNA.